Leo Amino, “Refractional #85” (1972)

 Noise can be assembled into a rapid palette of timbres:

-Diffusing particles to color
+Diffusing particles to colour

 particles can be directed to form a gradient between the boundaries of each

-microdistances as interference between particles.
+microdistances as interferences between particles.

 boundaries.